 We encourage families to consider taking insurance coverage on the iPad to protect from any accidental damage, loss or theft.

 BYOD Student Agreement

 Prior to connecting to their devices to the departments Wi-Fi students must return a completed BYOD Student Agreement.
 Each student with his/her parent or caregiver must read and sign the school BYOD agreement below.

-The department’s Digital Citizenship and schoolatoz websites contains information to support security, device management and cybersafety.
+The department’s Digital Citizenship and eSafety Commissioner websites contain information to support security, device management and cybersafety.
 Another informative site where you can learn about the digital environment and how to help your child have safe and enjoyable online experiences is iParent.

 There are two options if you need help with the iPad, or setting up Family Sharing.

 Ask the staff at Apple Castle Towers to assist you with your iPad.
 Call AppleCare on 1300 760 237 and quoting PIN 3232.